People

 Clinical Profile

-Bryson Katona, MD, PhD, AGAF, CGAF is an Assistant Professor of Medicine in the Division of Gastroenterology and Hepatology at the University of Pennsylvania Perelman School of Medicine, where he serves as the Director of the Gastrointestinal Cancer Genetics Program and Director of the Gastrointestinal Cancer Risk Evaluation Program, and he also is a member of the Cancer Control Program of the Abramson Cancer Center.
+Bryson Katona, MD, PhD, AGAF, CGAF is the Jeffery and Cynthia King Associate Professor of Lynch Syndrome Research and an Associate Professor of Medicine and Genetics at the University of Pennsylvania Perelman School of Medicine, where he serves as the Director of the Gastrointestinal Cancer Genetics Program and Director of the Gastrointestinal Cancer Risk Evaluation Program, and he also is a member of the Cancer Control Program of the Abramson Cancer Center.
+Bryson also serves as the Director of Penn Medicine's Lynch Syndrome Program.
 Bryson is a physician-scientist who is an expert in gastrointestinal cancer genetics, and his research program focuses on the diagnosis, risk assessment, management, and biology of hereditary gastrointestinal cancer predisposition syndromes.
 Bryson received his BA/MS at the University of Pennsylvania, followed by his MD/PhD at Washington University in St. Louis, and he completed his post-doctoral research in the laboratory of Dr. Xianxin Hua at the University of Pennsylvania.
 Bryson loves running, spending time with his wife and kids, and relaxing on the beach.

 Research Team